WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 </div>
 ```

 Adding number suffixes to each `js-accordion` reference does solve the problem, but it's a hassle which we can do without.
-A good solution would be to instead implement  scoping to our reusable function which would enable us to encapulate our toggles so they only effect the elements we want.
+A good solution would be to instead implement  scoping to our reusable function which would enable us to encapsulate our toggles so they only effect the elements we want.

-To implement scoping, we'll need to create a seperate custom attribute called `data-active-scope`.
-It's value should represent the element which the toggle should be encapculated within, which in this instance is the parent `js-accordion` element.
+To implement scoping, we'll need to create a separate custom attribute called `data-active-scope`.
+It's value should represent the parent element which the toggle should be encapsulated within, which in this instance is the parent `js-accordion` element.

 ```html
 <div class="c-accordion js-accordion">